NikNeese/softwareprojekt-storm/README.md

 master: "ip of the salt master"

 #### Maybe you have to start/restart the services
-sudo service salt-minion start
+sudo service salt-minion start/restart
-sudo service salt-master start
+sudo service salt-master start/restart
 #### Accepting the minions on the salt-master
 To list all accepted and unaccepted minion keys:
 sudo salt-key -L
 To accept unaccepted minion keys:
 sudo salt-key -A
 #### Before running the top.sls, edit the storm.yaml that will be installed:
-change the ip address of the zookeeper and of the nimbus.seeds /srv/formulas/salt-formula-storm/storm/files/storm.yaml
+Change the ip address of the zookeeper and of the nimbus.seeds in the storm.yaml:
+/srv/formulas/salt-formula-storm/storm/files/storm.yaml
 #### Run the top.sls
 cd /srv/formulas
 sudo salt '\*' state.apply
 #### Change owner of the storm directory on nimbus and supervisor
 sudo chown ec2-user:ec2-user -R storm*
 #### Start nimbus/ui and the supervisor(s) and launch your jar from the nimbus machine.
-The necessary commands are:
+The necessary commands are (1-3 on the nimbus, 4 on the supervisor):
 /opt/storm/bin/storm nimbus
 /opt/storm/bin/storm ui
+/opt/storm/bin/storm jar example.jar package.ExampleMain <program args>
 /opt/storm/bin/storm supervisor
-/opt/storm/bin/storm jar example.jar package.ExampleMain <program args>
-####Possible issues
+#### Possible issues
 1. java_home is not correctly set in a configuration file.
 2. storm will be installed under /opt/storm.
-This directory is owned by root:root. this can be changed by using: sudo chown ec2-user:ec2-user -R /opt/storm *
+This directory is owned by root:root. this can be changed by using: sudo chown ec2-user:ec2-user -R /opt/storm*
 which is necessary in order to let the frontend be able to access the outputfile.